dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 static extension `E` with `s` type parameters and on-class `C` can be expressed as `E<S1 ..
 Ss>.C.name(args)`, `E.C<U1 ..
 Uk>.name(args)`, or `E<S1 ..
 Ss>.C<U1 ..
 Uk>.name(args)`, (and similarly for a constructor
 named `C` using `E<S1 ..
 Ss>.C(args)` etc).

 A compile-time error occurs if the type arguments passed to `E` violate the declared bounds.
-A compile-time error occurs if type arguments `U1 ..
+A compile-time error occurs if no type arguments are passed to `E`, and type arguments `U1 ..
 Uk` are passed to `C`, but no list of actual type arguments for the type variables of `E` can be found such that the instantiated constructor return type of `E` with said type arguments is `C<U1 ..
 Uk>`.

 A compile-time error occurs if the invocation passes actual type arguments to both `E` and `C`, `S1 ..
 Ss` and `U1 ..
 Uk`, respectively, unless the instantiated constructor return type of `E` with actual type arguments `S1 ..
 Ss` is `C<U1 ..
 Uk>`.
+In this type comparison, top types like `dynamic` and `Object?` are considered different, and no type normalization occurs. *In other words, the types must be identical, not just mutual subtypes.*

-*Explicitly resolved invocations of constructors declared in static extensions are an exception, usable in the case where a name clash prevents an implicitly resolved invocation, which are specified in the rest of this section.*
+*Note that explicitly resolved invocations of constructors declared in static extensions are an exception in real code, usable in the case where a name clash prevents an implicitly resolved invocation.
+Implicitly resolved invocations are specified in the rest of this section by reducing them to explicitly resolved ones.
+Also note that implicitly resolved invocations is not the same thing as implicit invocations (which are specified in a later section).*

 A constructor invocation of the form `C<T1 ..
 Tm>.name(args)` is partially resolved by looking up a constructor named `C.name` in the class `C` and in